coppola-shi/OscarNights/README.md

 OscarNights
 ===========

-A predictive model for Academy Award performance
+A predictive model for Academy Award performance.